-Cigna modified MM 0550, its site-of-care policy for high-tech radiology, effective September 26, 2025.
-If your patients receive MRI, MRA, CT, or CTA services billed through a hospital-based imaging department, this change affects your medical necessity documentation and prior authorization workflow.
+TL;DR: Cigna Healthcare modified MM 0550, its site of care policy for high-tech radiology, effective September 26, 2025.
+If your organization bills MRI, MRA, CT, or CTA services to Cigna members, this coverage policy update directly affects when hospital-based imaging is considered medically necessary — and when it isn't.

 Quick-Reference Table